kemalrizky/spr-detector/README.md

 # SPR Detector Firmware

 This firmare is used by the Surface Plasmon Resonance Detector.
 This detector could engineer the system so that the SPR phenomenon can occur and be observed.
-To obtain the SPR curve, this device is capable of varying the incident angle of the laser and capturing light intensity data as the incident angle changes, using the OV2640 camera module in conjunction with image processing methods
+To obtain the SPR curve, this device is capable of varying the incident angle of the laser and capturing light intensity data as the incident angle changes, using the OV2640 camera module in conjunction with image processing methods.

 Some features that it has are the following:
 - Turning the laser on and off